 Dark Green - Shi'i Islam

-Like most things it had much more to do with power politics then religious ideals.
-The first point I would make is that up until the 4th century, Christianity and Islam were the same religion.
+Like most things it had much more to do with politics than religious ideals.

-If I was to blame one person it would be Constantine the Great.
-He single handedly created most of the conflicts due to a couple of bad decisions:
+If I was to blame one person it would be Constantine the Great as he organised the following

 |Constantine made some bad calls|